-Discover Bhutan on a tailor-made trip with a private local guide
+Discover Bhutan on a tailor-made trip

 Explore the secluded and mysterious kingdom on our luxury tours to Bhutan.
 Nestled in the heart of the Himalayas, Bhutan offers a unique blend of ancient traditions, stunning landscapes, and warm hospitality.
 This tiny country is hidden inside the towering Himalayan ranges.
 Bhutan is the only country in the world which is not only carbon neutral but it's carbon negative.
 This beautiful kingdom as a reputation for being the happiest in the world, where they measure its progress with Gross National Happiness.
 The country only opened its doors to travelers in 1974, and since then limits the amount of traveler with a daily travelers fee.